 As a tenant, you have a right to a safe and habitable rental property.
 This right is called the Implied Warranty of Habitability and is implied in every lease agreement.
 You can withhold rent if the landlord does not make repairs that are necessary to keep your rental property safe and habitable.

-For more information about how to address repair issues, click here.
+For more information about how to address repair issues, visit our Repair Page.